 The V2I Hub software (formerly known as IVP) will bridge the gap between infrastructure messages and vehicle messages and allow the two systems to effectively communicate.
 This software is designed to be used by jurisdictions deploying connected vehicle systems.
 By initializing the system with standard data such as intersection geometry and the correlation between signal phases and lanes, this software will be able to form and transmit Signal Phase and Timing (SPaT) messages that are key to connected vehicle applications such as red light violation warning.
 Through the use of Traveler Information Messages (TIM), the system can also develop and send infrastructure information about advisory speeds, attributes of physical elements such as bridge heights, and other data that can be used by applications such as curve speed warning and over-height warnings.

 The V2I Hub system reduces time needed to create and deploy a roadside based V2I system.
 The V2I Hub system contains a suite of plugins that are built to handle specific functionality.
 The output of these plugins will vary, but any plugin that communicates externally will produce a message from the J2735-201509 messages set.
 Plugins can request to receive data that is being produced by other plugins in the system.
 For example, a location plugin can create a location message that is then received by the MAP plugin for use it in its processing.
 Below are a list of plugins and the messages they produce that are included in the V2I Hub system.

+REORDER

 AradaRecieverPlugin – Created for the Arada Commando RSU, this plugin will receive J2735 BSM messages and inject them back into the system for use by other plugins.